Daniel Amartey: Leicester City

-On 5 June 2023, following the club's relegation from the Premier League, it was announced that Amartey and six other first team players would be leaving the club upon the expiration of their contracts at the end of the month.
+On 5 June 2023, following Leicester's relegation from the Premier League, it was announced that Amartey was one of the players who would leave the club upon the expiration of his contract on 30 June.

 Beşiktaş

 On 21 July 2023, Amartey signed a contract with Süper Lig club Beşiktaş.

-On 13 September 2024, Amartey's contract has been terminated with Beşiktaş for an undisclosed reason.
+On 13 September 2024, Amartey's contract was terminated with Beşiktaş for an undisclosed reason.

 International career

 In May 2012 Amartey made his debut for the Ghana national under-20 football team in a game against Nigeria.
 He was also selected to play in the 2013 FIFA U-20 World Cup but Djurgården wanted to keep him in Sweden since the tournament clashed with the 2013 Allsvenskan season.
 In January 2015, Amartey played in all the group matches for Ghana at the 2015 Africa Cup of Nations, where the Black Stars finished as runners-up.

 He played six times at the 2017 Africa Cup of Nations, lasting 90 minutes in every match to help Ghana finish fourth in the tournament.
 His performances saw him named in the CAF Team of the tournament.
 Amartey featured in the 2021 Africa Cup of Nations in Cameroon whom the Ghana national team was eliminated in the early stage of the competition.